Full Fix: Nslookup works but ping fails on Windows 10/11

 - Repeat steps 1 – 4 from the previous solution.

 After doing that, check if the problem is still there.
 Bear in mind that switching to the Google DNS might slow down your Internet connection a bit.

 9. Check your hosts file

 To fix the problem, it’s advised to check this file and make sure that everything is in order.
-Basically, if you see the website you’re trying to ping on the list, it means that the hosts files was modified.
+Basically, if you see the website you’re trying to ping on the list, it means that the hosts’ files were modified.

 Simply remove the entries pointing to the website you’re trying to ping and you’re good to go.
 If you don’t know how to do that, you can always reset the hosts’ file and that should fix the problem.